saraeloop/noesis/docs/direction/howto.md

 3. Run baseline vs. directed episodes and capture the diff.
 4. Handle vetoes and stress-test edge cases.

-The tutorial mirrors the runnable example in `noesis/examples/direction_demo/`.

----

 ## 1. Provide an input mapper

 ```python